Clatterbridge Cancer Centre NHS Foundation Trust: Clatterbridge Cancer Centre - Liverpool

 In 2008 a review was published into the provision of non-surgical oncology services within the Merseyside and Cheshire Cancer Network.
 In this review; its authors, Professor Mark Baker and Mr Roger Cannon, recommended that an inpatient cancer treatment facility be built in Liverpool.
 The Clatterbridge Cancer Centre Foundation Trust announced in 2011 that this recommendation was being actioned, and would take advantage of separate, but concurrent, plans for the redevelopment of the Royal Liverpool University Hospital.
 Approval to move forward with the plan for the new cancer hospital on West Derby Street, Liverpool was given by the eight local authorities in December 2014.
 This followed a public consultation, which ran from July 2014 to October 2014.

 In October 2015, it was announced that the planned hospital will have 11 floors, and also include blood cancer treatment facilities.
 The Transforming Cancer Care project was projected to cost £155 million in total.
 This includes both the building and equipping of the new hospital, and refurbishing the Trust's Wirral cancer centre.
 It opened to inpatients on Saturday 27 June 2020 and outpatients were welcomed from Monday 29 June 2020.
 It has 110 fully-single en-suite patient bedrooms and five radiotherapy Linac treatment suites.
 Laing O'Rourke was the main contractor.

-Satellite Centres
+Satellite clinics

-To enable patients located to the north and east of the River Mersey to receive more convenient access to cancer treatment, the centre operates a number of satellite centres and clinics within the Liverpool City Region and North West.
+To enable patients located to the north and east of the River Mersey to receive more convenient access to cancer treatment, the centre operates a number of satellite clinics within the Liverpool City Region and North West.

-Broadgreen Hospital
+Chemotherapy

-Since 2010, the centre has run a nurse-led, day case chemotherapy clinic from a dedicated unit at Broadgreen Hospital.
-The unit treats lung, prostate and urological cancers.
+The trust runs chemotherapy clinics from the Marina Dalglish Centre in Aintree, CANtreat in Halton, Ormskirk Hospital, and the Lilac Centre in St Helens.

-Chemotherapy at home
+Outpaitent

-The Trust provides some chemotherapy in patients' own homes.
-Specialist chemotherapy nurses from The Clatterbridge Cancer Centre currently visit patients at home in certain areas of Merseyside and Cheshire to deliver trastuzumab (Herceptin).
-The Trust plans to expand the service to more areas and treatments.
+They also provide outpatient clinics at other hospitals in the Cheshire and Merseyside area: